seng438-winter-2022/seng438-a5-sadiatasneemkhan/Assignment 5 Report.md

 ## 3 plots for MTTFmin, twice and half of it for your test data
 ### MTTFmin
 ![MTTF MIN 2000](https://user-images.githubusercontent.com/81999006/162556542-2e4eab71-e31e-4a7c-b162-d0aa55249430.png)
+*Figure 5: Reliability Demonstration Chart with MTTFmin of 2000*

+The SUT is within the continue testing and acceptable green region.
+This means that as the system was tested more, it eventually ended up in the accpetable region, making the system reliable.

 ### Double MTTFmin
 ![MTTF DOUBLE 4000](https://user-images.githubusercontent.com/81999006/162556540-e6865187-dd5d-46ff-af8e-6e435193f6d0.png)
+*Figure 6: Reliability Demonstration Chart with Double MTTFmin*

+The SUT is within the reject region, making the SUT unacceptable and the sytem unreliable.

 ### Half MTTFmin
 ![MTTF HALF 1000](https://user-images.githubusercontent.com/81999006/162556541-0410d501-77a7-4458-9fdc-6c7f8e0c733f.png)
+*Figure 6: Reliability Demonstration Chart with Half MTTFmin*

+With the MTTFmin reduced to half, the SUT is completely in the acceptable green region.
+This means that the system very reliable, as its chance for failure decreased immensely over time.

 ## Explain your evaluation and justification of how you decide the MTTFmin